Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: results and discussion

-I show in Fig.~\ref{fig:62Zn_E}(b) the calculated energies for these SD configurations as well as the WD configuration, and compare the results with the experimental data~\cite{NNDC} in Fig.~\ref{fig:62Zn_E}(a), where SD5 is not drawn because SD2 and SD5 are almost degenerate in energy.
-The ground state was obtained by solving the SKS equation.
-Since the pairing is not considered in the ground state, the pairing would give some correlation energy.
+I show in Fig.~\ref{fig:62Zn_E}(b) the calculated energies for these SD configurations as well as the WD configuration, and compare the results with the experimental data~\cite{NNDC} depicted in Fig.~\ref{fig:62Zn_E}(a), where SD5 is not drawn because SD2 and SD5 are almost degenerate in energy.
 The authors in Ref.~\cite{mad98} failed to obtain the converged solutions for these configurations largely when the SkM* functional was employed.
-The cranked-KS equation (\ref{eq:cSKS}) was solved in the 3D mesh in the present calculation, whereas the harmonic oscillator basis was adopted in Ref.~\cite{mad98}.
+The cranked-KS equation (\ref{eq:cSKS}) was solved in the 3D mesh in the present calculation, whereas the harmonic oscillator basis was adopted in Ref.~\cite{mad98} using {\sc hfodd}~\cite{HFODD}.